-- A supported employee can be the only employee with a disability in an organization. - A supported employment setting cannot have more than six employees using supported employment services. - A supported employee can be self-employed in their own business.
+- A supported employee may be the only employee with a disability in the work setting. - A supported employment setting cannot have more than six employees using supported employment services. - A supported employee can be self-employed in their own business.